trathailoi/hapi-starter/docs/README.md

 - PostgreSQL (there's a script to run a Docker-ized PostgreSQL instance in the database folder).

 Check out the project and run ```npm i``` to install dependencies.
 You can build and run the code using ```npm run nodemon:build``` which will compile all the TypeScript and run the application using nodemon.
 Nodemon will watch for changes in .ts files and rebuild/rerun the application as you code.
 You can navigate to (http://localhost:8080/api/helloworld) to verify that the API is working.

+## The Challenge!

+I've prepared a coding challenge for the team.
+Everyone should try this exercise individually.
+Fork the repository, and then check out the [coding challenge documentation](coding-challenge.md) for your tasks!